 I brushed my hair, brushed my teeth, and washed my face, but that was about it.
 Make-up, forget it, it was not worth it for me.
 I know it is pretty popular these days to be completely made up during delivery, but that was not for me.

-My iPad and laptop were not needed either.
+I did not need my iPad and laptop either.
 I barely even touched my phone.
 My husband kept everyone updated on things going on and the announcement for the birth.

 Every day things like diapers and wipes for the baby are not needed at all.
 You only need a couple of items for bringing the baby home.
 They have clothes provided the whole time you are there.